 Trainee Solicitors at Tanner De Witt

-Deadline for our 2024 intake is Friday 30 June 2023.
+The intake for our 2024 is now closed.
 For inquiries email: [email protected] (applications without transcripts will not be considered).

 Tanner De Witt is committed to providing a challenging, rewarding and professional programme for our trainee solicitors.
 We recruit up to four trainee solicitors each year.
 From day one a trainee solicitor will be part of a team working on actual cases bringing you into direct contact with clients both in Hong Kong and internationally.